First Line of Service

 - Marine Patrol: We patrol the waters of the Columbia River from Grand Coulee Dam to Crescent Bar.
 We are able to purchase boats, equipment, supplies and pay for manpower through a yearly grant by the Washington State Parks Department

-- Special Response Team: From time to time our deputies need the support of a specialized tactical response to insure their safety and the safety of the citizens.
-That job falls to the Special Response Team (SRT).
-The 10 members of the SRT have specialized equipment and training that allows them to resolve these situations safely and efficiently
+- East Cascade SWAT Team: From time to time our deputies need the support of a specialized tactical response to insure their safety and the safety of the citizens.
+That job falls to the East Cascade SWAT Team (ECSWAT).
+The ECSWAT Team is comprised of members from the Douglas County Sheriff's Office, Chelan County Sheriff's Office, East Wenatchee Police Department, and Wenatchee Police Department.
+The members of the ECSWAT have specialized equipment and training that allows them to resolve these situations safely and efficiently

 - Traffic Enforcement and Accident Investigation: Each year millions of dollars are lost and people are seriously injured and killed in traffic accidents.
 A traffic accident is more likely to negatively impact our citizens than any other event.
 We aggressively enforce traffic laws in an effort to mitigate this negative impact, making a special effort toward DUI and school zone traffic enforcement